 *This post contains affiliate links, see my disclosure policy for more information.*

 As a free online learning platform, Google Classroom offers several benefits for homeschoolers:

 Less waste, less money spent.
-Perfect for budget friendly homeschooling, and those looking to reduce their waste.
-You don’t have to print off all those PDFs, just add them in where needed.
+Perfect for budget-friendly homeschooling, and those looking to reduce their waste.
+You don’t have to print off all those PDFs, just add them in where needed and have them used directly there.
 (Read on for more info on that.)

 In calendar view, you can see what you want to get done each day at a quick glance.

 All you need to do is archive it and pull it out later on when you need it.
 To unarchive, click on the three little lines to the left of the Google Classroom logo at the top.
 Click on Archived classes to find your archived classes.
 In the corner of each class are three little dots.
 Clicking on that gives you the option to restore the class.